Apostata/unity-2d-course/Coding_unity.md

 - `CancelInvoke()`: This method is used to cancel the invocation of a method.
 - `IsInvoking()`: This method is used to check if a method is being invoked.

+## TextMeshPro

+There are some methods that can be used to interact with the TextMeshPro component in Unity.
+Some of the commonly used methods are:

+- `SetText()`: This method is used to set the text of the TextMeshPro component.
+- `GetText()`: This method is used to get the text of the TextMeshPro component.
+- `SetFontSize()`: This method is used to set the font size of the TextMeshPro component.
+- `GetFontSize()`: This method is used to get the font size of the TextMeshPro component.
+- `SetAlignment()`: This method is used to set the alignment of the TextMeshPro component.
+- `GetAlignment()`: This method is used to get the alignment of the TextMeshPro component.
+- `SetStyle()`: This method is used to set the style of the TextMeshPro component.
+- `GetStyle()`: This method is used to get the style of the TextMeshPro component.
+- `SetColor()`: This method is used to set the color of the TextMeshPro component.
+- `GetColor()`: This method is used to get the color of the TextMeshPro component.
+- `SetAlpha()`: This method is used to set the alpha of the TextMeshPro component.
+- `GetAlpha()`: This method is used to get the alpha of the TextMeshPro component.
+- `SetFaceColor()`: This method is used to set the face color of the TextMeshPro component.
+- `GetFaceColor()`: This method is used to get the face color of the TextMeshPro component.
+- `SetOutlineColor()`: This method is used to set the outline color of the TextMeshPro component.
+- `GetOutlineColor()`: This method is used to get the outline color of the TextMeshPro component.
+- `SetOutlineWidth()`: This method is used to set the outline width of the TextMeshPro component.
+- `GetOutlineWidth()`: This method is used to get the outline width of the TextMeshPro component.
+- `SetShadowColor()`: This method is used to set the shadow color of the TextMeshPro component.
+- `GetShadowColor()`: This method is used to get the shadow color of the TextMeshPro component.
+- `SetShadowOffset()`: This method is used to set the shadow offset of the TextMeshPro component.
+- `GetShadowOffset()`: This method is used to get the shadow offset of the TextMeshPro component.
+- `SetShadowSoftness()`: This method is used to set the shadow softness of the TextMeshPro component.
+- `GetShadowSoftness()`: This method is used to get the shadow softness of the TextMeshPro component.
+- `SetShadowAngle()`: This method is used to set the shadow angle of the TextMeshPro component.
+- `GetShadowAngle()`: This method is used to get the shadow angle of the TextMeshPro component.
+- `SetShadowDistance()`: This method is used to set the shadow distance of the TextMeshPro component.
+- `GetShadowDistance()`: This method is used to get the shadow distance of the TextMeshPro component.
+- `SetShadowIntensity()`: This method is used to set the shadow intensity of the TextMeshPro component.
+- `GetShadowIntensity()`: This method is used to get the shadow intensity of the TextMeshPro component.
+- `SetShadowResolution()`: This method is used to set the shadow resolution of the TextMeshPro component.
+- `GetShadowResolution()`: This method is used to get the shadow resolution of the TextMeshPro component.

 &larr; [Back to Begin](./readme.md)